0x00000FF/Open2DJ/README.md

 ## Plan

-Hardwares are no longer manufactured, or supported for any interruptions due to original manufacturer closed their business or discontinued their products.
+Hardwares are no longer manufactured, or supported for any interruptions due to original manufacturers closed their business or discontinued their products.
 To keep the game running in future, several hardware components (Control Card, IO Board, Hardlock, ...) should be modified or transformed into softwares to maximize compatiability for modern hardware and operating systems. (especially Hard drive; PATA -> SATA can be a good transition)

 * Control Card : USB-based controller will be appropriate for this project, however, there are input timing issues.
 * IO Board : This should be integrated with Control Card.
 Some of ports should be changed or removed to make suitable for home arcade environment, customized controllers.
 * Hardlock : This is the most sensitive issue in this project; I do not release any contents or dumps of existing hardlocks.
 I will work on extracting and emulating hardlocks to run the games without them, to keep physical hardlock device to store somewhere else.
 This is not for pirates, but for collectors who want to preserve precious heritages.

 Operating system should be at least Windows 2000, or Windows XP.
 I already checked the games run in such systems.
+Let me remind that this project is not to modify games or appending new contents, but just secure compatiability for latest hardwares and softwares.

 ### Procedures